 A. Electric fences, being specially insulated from the ground, can pick up a charge from transmission lines.
-Usually, the charge will drain off when the charger unit is connected to the fence; however, when the charger is disconnected either for maintenance or when the fence is being built, a small shock may be produced.
+Usually, the charge will drain off when

+Electric fences are specially insulated from the ground and can pick up an induced charge from transmission lines. the charger unit is connected to the fence; however, when the charger is disconnected either for maintenance or when the fence is being built, a small shock may be produced.
 Contact your local electric utility for assistance.
 Typically such a shock can be prevented by: